kbst/terraform-provider-kustomization/docs/index.md

 # Kustomize Provider

-This provider aims to solve 3 common issues of applying a kustomization using kubectl by integrating Kustomize and Terraform.
+This provider allows building existing kustomizations using the `kustomization_build` data source or defining dynamic kustomizations in HCL using the `kustomization_overlay` data source and applying the resources from either kustomization against a Kubernetes cluster using the `kustomization_resource` resource.

-1. Lack of feedback what changes will be applied.
+The provider is maintained as part of the [Terraform GitOps framework Kubestack](https://www.kubestack.com/).

-1. Resources from a previous apply not in the current apply are not purged.
+Using this Kustomize provider and Terraform has three main benefits compared to applying a kustomization using `kubectl`:

-1. Immutable changes like e.g. changing a deployment's selector cause the apply to fail mid way.
+1. Running `terraform plan` will show a diff of the changes to be applied.

-To solve this the provider uses the Terraform state to show changes to each resource individually during plan as well as track resources in need of purging.
+1. Deleted resources from a previous configuration will be purged.

-It also uses [server side dry runs](https://kubernetes.io/docs/reference/using-api/api-concepts/#dry-run) to validate changes to the desired state and translate this into a Terraform plan that will show if a resource will be updated in-place or requires a delete and recreate to apply the changes.
+1. Changes to immutable fields will generate a destroy and re-create plan.

-As such it can be useful both to replace kustomize/kubectl integrated into a Terraform configuration as a provisioner as well as standalone `kubectl diff/apply` steps in CI/CD.
-The provider was primarily developed for Kubestack, the [Terraform GitOps framework](https://www.kubestack.com/), but is supported and tested to be used standalone.
+As such the provider can be useful to replace kustomize/kubectl integrated into a Terraform configuration as a provisioner or to replace standalone `kubectl diff/apply` steps in CI/CD.

 ## Example Usage